 It's important to know that dogs don't chew out of spite.
 Though it can be frustrating for dog owners, dogs chew on inappropriate things because they don't know any better.
 They don't understand that your favorite shoes are any different than their favorite chew toy until you teach them otherwise.

 The most important thing you can do to prevent dogs from destructive chewing is to have plenty of dog toys on hand that your dog can chew.
 Dogs like to chew.
 It's easier to train them to chew their toys instead of a table leg than it is to train them not to chew at all.
 By having lots of interesting and appropriate chew toys on hand, it'll be a lot easier to end destructive chewing.
+Do be aware that some dog toys and "chewables" can be ripped apart, and these can pose a choking hazard.
+Check to be sure the toys or chewables you select are safe and appropriate for your dog (larger dogs need larger, tougher toys).

 Supervision and Confinement